vmware/terraform-provider-vra/website/docs/r/cloud_account_vsphere.html.markdown

 ## Import

-VMC cloud account can be imported using the id, e.g.
+vSphere cloud account can be imported using the id, e.g.

 `$ terraform import vra_cloud_account_vsphere.new_vsphere 05956583-6488-4e7d-84c9-92a7b7219a15`